kunhwiko/concepts/systems/Kubernetes/8-cluster-federation.md

 ```
 FederatedTemplate
    a) Holds the base specifications of a resource.
-   b) FederatedReplicaSet holds the base specs for ReplicaSet.
+   b) FederatedDeployment holds the base specs for Deployment.
-      This should be distributed to member clusters.
+      This pushes Deployment object to all member clusters by default.

 FederatedPlacement
    a) Holds the specifications of the clusters that resources should be distributed to.